What is a Nuclear Monitoring Technician?

 Speaking: Talking to others to convey information effectively.

 - Radiation Control Technician (Radcon Technician)

 - Cathodic Protection Technician

-In 2016, there was an estimated number of 6,900 jobs in the United States for Nuclear Monitoring Technician.
+In the United States, there were 6,900 jobs for Nuclear Monitoring Technician in 2016.
 There is little to no growth in job opportunities for Nuclear Monitoring Technician.
-There will be an estimated 800 positions for Nuclear Monitoring Technician per year.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.